Collaboration for Sustainability

 In addition, internal dynamics such as organisational culture, management capacities, internal governance structures, and financial planning mechanisms can severely impact an organisations’ ability to build its financial sustainability.
 In Zimbabwe, we have also observed some organisations whose Boards are comprised of founding members who have been on the boards for over 20 years and are reluctant to react to the changing dynamics in the sector.
 It is an uphill task to shift these members’ focus to other forms of financial sustainability as many are blinkered by the pursuit of donor funding.

-of smaller NGOs to manage
+NGOs to manage

 There is increasing evidence that internal dynamics and mechanisms of an organisation may also determine their capacity to be financially sustainable.
 For instance, when an organisation has sound administration and robust financial and strategic planning, they are far more likely to be financially sustainable than they would be without these characteristics.
 Transparent reporting though strong monitoring and evaluation of financial systems can also be linked to maintaining strong donor relationships, reinforcing the capacity to acquire additional funding in the future.